 The marine industry is undergoing a significant transformation, driven by advancements in battery technology and the increasing demand for sustainable energy solutions.
-A battery management system for marine applications (BMS) plays a pivotal role in ensuring the efficiency, safety, and longevity of marine batteries.
+A (BMS) plays a pivotal role in ensuring the efficiency, safety, and longevity of marine batteries.
 As the industry shifts toward electrification, the need for innovative BMS solutions has never been greater.
 This article explores the future trends in BMS for marine applications, focusing on advancements in battery chemistries, artificial intelligence, wireless connectivity, and energy harvesting.

 In Hong Kong, where maritime transport is a cornerstone of the economy, the adoption of solid-state batteries could revolutionize the industry.
 For instance, a recent study by the Hong Kong Maritime Industry Council projected a 30% increase in energy efficiency for vessels equipped with advanced BMS and solid-state batteries by 2030.